Why I built FrunkLab

 The first version was bad

-I started with a Fabric.js canvas, a top-down template I traced over from Tesla's wrap repo, and a save button.
+The first build was a rough canvas editor, a top-down template, and a save button.
 It worked, technically.
 You could drag a photo onto a Model 3 and download a 1024x1024 PNG.
 Then you'd plug a USB into the car, copy the file, and watch the in-dash illustration update.

 The problem was the result usually looked terrible.
 Photo-heavy designs (a repeating Top Ramen package wrap, in one of my test runs) exported over 1MB and the car rejected the file outright.
-Anything with sharp text scaled weirdly because the template UV doesn't behave like a flat image.
+Anything with sharp text scaled weirdly because a flat template doesn't wrap onto a 3D body the way you'd expect.
 You'd put your logo on the hood and it'd come out smeared across the windshield.

 The 2D editor wasn't the hard part.
 The hard part was making people believe a 2D template would look good on a 3D car.